 He has held solo exhibitions in London, Tokyo, Berlin, New York, and across Canada.
 Following the immediate succession of solo exhibitions by Rodney Graham and Ai Weiwei at the Helen and Morris Belkin Art Gallery, the institute mounted a 50-year survey of Burrows’ work in 2015.

 The artist's work is held in private, corporate, and public collections across Europe, Asia and the Americas.
-Most recently, polymer resin works were acquired for the permanent collection of Canada House, in Trafalgar Square, London, and the HBC Global Art Collection in New York.
+Most recently, his polymer resin works were acquired for the permanent collection of Canada House, in Trafalgar Square, London, and the HBC Global Art Collection in New York.